-Project : Name Project Proponent Project Type Project Status Project Description Primary Benefit Project Score Intertie Facilities fro one W.D. and Chowchilla Water District Feasibility Study Conceptual Merced Irrigation District (MID), LeGrand-Athlone Water District (LGAWD) and Chowchilla Water District (CWD) desire to investigate the feasibility of improving and constructing water conveyance facilities to allow the transferring of irrigation water from MID to LGAWD and CWD.
+Project Name Project Proponent Project Type Project Status Project Description Primary Benefit Project Score Study for Potential Water System Intertie Facilities from Merced I.D. to LeGrand-Athlone W.D. and Chowchilla W.D.
+Chowchilla Water District Feasibility Study Conceptual Merced Irrigation District (MID), LeGrand-Athlone Water District (LGAWD) and Chowchilla Water District (CWD) desire to investigate the feasibility of improving and constructing water conveyance facilities to allow the transferring of irrigation water from MID to LGAWD and CWD.
 This analysis would review hydrologic data to assess how much water is available from MID for transfer to LGAWD and CWD, when it is available, and how this water availability matches with the demands from LGAWD and the Merced County portion of CWDs service area.
 A preliminary topographic survey would be performed to gather data on portions of two of the proposed alignments south of the Planada Canal and one south of the Fancher Lateral.
-A hydraulic analysis of the conveyance system utilizing HEC-RAS computer software would be utilized to bring alternative amounts of water to the districts.
-A cost analysis for the various options would be prepared.
-Water Supply 65

-Merced SWRP Project Scoring Guide for SWRP Project List
+A hydraulic analysis of the conveyance system utilizing HEC-RAS computer software would be prepared.
+Water Supply 65 Merced SWRP Project Scoring Guide for SWRP Project List